 These are the kinds of analyses that we can make for you — and help you to plan for so that you can get on the path to business solvency.

-And look … I write about many things in these notes — from adding to your revenue line (sales, marketing, etc.) to all of the many other items that matter to you and other Daytona Beach small business owners.
+And look … I write about many things in these notes — from adding to your revenue line (sales, marketing, etc.) to all of the many other items that matter to you and other Central Florida small business owners.

 But one of the BEST ways to grow your bottom line is to avoid all of the unnecessary expenses and taxes, which so many Halifax Area businesses end up paying, simply because they didn’t plan ahead of time.